Asbestos Management Surveys

 Why Should I Be Concerned About Asbestos?

-Asbestos, a category 1 human carcinogen, and has has been determined to be the root cause of several thousand deaths each year.
-If routinely exposed to fibres from ACMs, asbestos containing materials over time, younger people are at a greater risk of developing asbestos related disease than older people.
+Asbestos, a category 1 human carcinogen, and has been determined to be the root cause of several thousand deaths each year.
+If routinely exposed to fibres from ACMs over time, younger people are at a greater risk of developing asbestos-related disease than older people.

 The underlying purpose and inspection methodology of the management survey is to locate the presence, extent and condition by way of sampling and inspection of suspect asbestos containing materials as they are encountered.
 Where possible, representative samples of materials suspected by the surveyor to contain asbestos are taken and analysed for the presence and type of asbestos fibre present.
 This survey is intended for integration into a plan for the management of asbestos containing materials under Regulation 4 of CAR (2012).